 Who is the BERLIN SOUP for?

-Everyone – people of all color, gender, age, religion and class are invited to partake in the Berlin Soup and to present their ideas for the neighborhood.
+Everyone – people of all color, gender, age, religion and class are invited to participate in the Berlin Soup and to present their ideas for the neighborhood.

 What do I have to do to present my project?